Rasya25/GtpsHost/README.md

 ## Acknowledgements

--   Special thanks to [YoruAkio](https://github.com/YoruAkio) for creating and maintaining this project.
+-   Author : [Rasya](https://github.com/Rasya25) for creating and maintaining this project.
 -   Inspired by [GTPS.FUN](https://t.me/GTPSHostMaker_bot) GTPS Host Maker Bot by RvLnd and Molk4.

 ## Contact

-If you have any questions or concerns, feel free to contact me on Telegram: [@YoruAkio](https://t.me/YoruAkio) or email me at [YoruAkio](mailto:yoruakio@proton.me).
+If you have any questions or concerns, feel free to contact me on WhatsApp: [@chocopydevs](https://wa.me/6285791346128) or email me at [YoruAkio](mailto:contact@rasyafs.me).